-According to the current Billentis Report, 55 billion invoices are already being sent out worldwide in paperless form…but that’s only 10% of the total.
-There are significant benefits to the digitisation and automation of invoice processing, which can be carried out faster and without human errors.
+According to the Billentis Report, 55 billion invoices are already being sent out worldwide in paperless form…but that’s only 10% of the total.
+There are significant benefits to the digitisation and automation of invoice processing, which can be carried out faster and without human error.

 For almost all companies, invoice processing is an area of significant effort which could be reduced.
 Accounts Payable spend a large amount of time copying invoice data from a wide range of unstructured documents into an ERP system.
 This process is prone to human error, due to the high volume of invoices.
 This isn’t the only challenge:

 Paper invoices either need to be entered manually or scanned in.
 This incurs considerable additional expense for the recipient and results in errors.
 Scanning solutions can be error-prone, too.
 The invoice may be difficult to read, information may be incorrectly attributed etc. Paper invoices bring with them management and space issues of course, but digital invoices are not the sole solution.

 Invoices often cannot be clearly attributed to the corresponding orders.
 The reasons for this can be many and varied: suppliers and purchasing companies may have an invoice ecosystem of their own, using different descriptions and special invoice or article numbers.
 Sometimes the corresponding information is missing altogether.
 The supplier might combine several orders in a single invoice, or only issue a partial invoice for a larger order.
 All of these issues mean that there is a large amount of time spent by AP staff going over documents and matching Purchase Orders and Purchase Request to spot the difference.